digipost/signering-docs/source/client-integration/portal-flow.rst

 The signer
 -----------------

-Before starting this chapter, please read up on :ref:`varsler` :ref:`adressering-av-undertegner`.
+Before starting this chapter, please read up on :ref:`adressering-av-undertegner` and :ref:`varsler`.
 Signers can be adressed and notified in different ways.

 Adressing the signer
 ^^^^^^^^^^^^^^^^^^^^^^

 ..  tabs::